ExeCuteUK/RSFM/replit.md

 ### Backend Architecture

 The backend is developed with Express.js and TypeScript on Node.js, utilizing an ESM module system.
 It provides a RESTful API under the `/api` prefix for CRUD operations on all major entities.
 Zod schemas are shared between frontend and backend for validation.
 The storage layer uses PostgreSQL via Drizzle ORM (`DatabaseStorage`) for permanent data persistence.
 The system includes data models for `importCustomers`, `exportCustomers`, `exportReceivers`, `hauliers`, `shippingLines`, `clearanceAgents`, `settings`, `importShipments`, `exportShipments`, and `customClearances`, with automatic custom clearance job generation logic.
 All contact forms support multi-email functionality using array fields for `email`, `agentEmail`, and `accountsEmail` (Import/Export Customers only).
 Fax fields have been completely removed from the system.
 The `customClearances` table now includes a `deliveryAddress` field for better destination tracking in job journals.

+**Export Receivers Database:** Uses a simplified structure with combined address field (multiline) and separate country field.
+Email field has been removed from this entity.

 ### API Endpoints